How to Make Delicious Glaze Icing

 You can have fun with glaze, either drizzling it in a zig-zag or creating diamonds or even swirls.

-The thick glaze seen in the photo below would tempt nearly anyone who saw it to sample the dessert.
+I'm sure you will agree, the thick glaze seen in the first photo below would tempt nearly anyone who saw it to sample the sweet bread.

-As can be seen, glaze is easy to make, and knowing how to make your own is a great little bit of know-how to add to your cooking skills.
+As can be seen, glaze is easy to make, and mastering how to make your own is a great little bit of know-how to add to your cooking skills.

 Glaze Icing Variations